brycewangg/cs263-rustvcpp/rust/loops/README.md

 ```

 The assembly code for rust and cpp when using the -O3 optimization flag is exactly the same and hence the same execution speed.
 It is interesting that the compiler is able to optimize away the iterator logic in the rust implementation.

+### NOTES
+- Any testing with optimization should (generally) be used with floats/doubles since integer values will get optimized away (precomputed) during compilation.